oogje/homebridge-i6-bigAssFans/README.md

 issue a command (e.g., turn on the light) as opposed when to the periodic probe message is issued, the command will be ignored.
 Try again after two seconds.

-Occasionally HomeKit will briefly show the light (if equipped) or the fan auto switch (if configured) "on" even though they are actually off.
+Occasionally HomeKit will briefly show the light (if equipped) or the light auto switch (if configured) "on" even though they are actually off.

 ### Features